Summary The Pet Vet Barnsley is part of The Pet Vet group and is set up for both routine care and urgent cases, with emergency veterinary services listed as 24/7 or extended-hours in the clinic data. The website also states no surcharge for weekend appointments, including for unregistered customers.

 Our Score (88/100)

 The Pet Vet is described on its website as an independent, family-owned practice, with routine, emergency, and at-home appointments available 7 days a week and no surcharge for weekends, evenings, or bank holiday visits (including for unregistered pets).
 It also states Blue Paw accreditation and is listed as a Veterinary Nurse Training facility.
-In the latest reviews available to us, owners repeatedly mention clear explanations and shared decision-making (“general advice and leaving it to the owner’s decision”), plus responsive handling of urgent cases (pets seen as emergencies and treated quickly).
-Post-procedure communication is also described, including updates after surgery and again once the pet was awake and eating.

 The Pet Vet is described on its website as an independent, family-owned practice, with routine, emergency, and at-home appointments available 7 days a week and no surcharge for weekends, evenings, or bank holiday visits (including for unregistered pets).
 It also states Blue Paw accreditation and is listed as a Veterinary Nurse Training facility.
-In the latest reviews available to us, owners repeatedly mention clear explanations and shared decision-making (“general advice and leaving it to the owner’s decision”), plus responsive handling of urgent cases (pets seen as emergencies and treated quickly).
-Post-procedure communication is also described, including updates after surgery and again once the pet was awake and eating.

 Barnsley Vets4Pets Ltd